Associate of Computer & Communication Technology: Degree Overview

 Learn about an associate's degree program that highlights computer and communication technology.
 Discover the types of courses that are included and research potential occupations for graduates.
 Review continuing education and certification details.

-A 2-year associate's degree program in computer and communication technology educates students in a range of salient concepts related to networking technology and security.
-Students might develop skills that pertain to all areas of networking, including the installation and configuration of Internet clients, routers, TCP/IP and Ethernet.
+A 2-year associate's degree program in computer and communication technology educates students in a range of concepts related to networking technology and security.
+Students might develop skills that pertain to all areas of networking, including the installation and configuration of Internet clients, routers and TCP/IP protocol.
+Some programs may offer internship opportunities.
+Graduates may qualify to earn voluntary certifications through organizations like Cisco and CompTIA.
+Not all degree programs have special admissions requirements, but most require a high school diploma or its GED equivalent.

 Associate's degree programs in computer and communication technology educate students in electronic principles, telecommunications technologies and computer security tools.